Quick links on UAE development cooperation

 In 2008, the Cabinet of the UAE created the Office for the Coordination of Foreign Aid (OCFA), signifying the government’s commitment to supporting the transformation of the UAE aid sector.
 OCFA was assigned the responsibility of documenting and coordinating UAE foreign aid, assessing its impact, and supporting capacity building in UAE organizations.
 In 2013, OCFA’s mandate evolved, necessitating the creation of the Ministry of International Cooperation and Development (MICAD), which continue the responsibilities of OCFA, in addition to developing the UAE Foreign Assistance Policy.
-In 2016, MICAD merged into the Ministry of Foreign Affairs to become the Ministry of Foreign Affairs and International Cooperation (MOFAIC).
+In 2016, MICAD merged into the Ministry of Foreign Affairs to become the Ministry of Foreign Affairs (MOFA).
 In 2017, the UAE Foreign Assistance Policy was launched to ensure the effectiveness of this assistance.

 Emergency and Humanitarian Response

 The UAE provides humanitarian assistance to save lives, alleviate suffering, and protect human dignity in crises.
 The UAE has contributed to a wide array of humanitarian emergencies through the multilateral system, as well as through direct assistance.
 Over 40 UAE charities, foundations, government entities, and private companies have provided humanitarian assistance for those in need.
 Dubai established the International Humanitarian City as a free zone authority in a strategic location to host humanitarian organizations and commercial companies, creating the world’s largest humanitarian hub.